 This course builds on systems thinking by applying systemic concepts to understand the makeup and functioning of families and communities.
 Students review the characteristics and interrelationships among family and community systems, and learn how to assess their respective strengths, resources, needs, and coping strategies.
-Local community issues impacting families, such as kinds of employment opportunities and unifying traditions on the one hand, and violence and discrimination on the other, are addressed.
-Students use assessment models to look at their own life situations such as job, family, neighborhood.
-Students interact with their peers and others seeking to make an impact with families and communities.
+Local community issues impacting families, such as

-BHS 320 Community Building Principles & Strategies - 3 credits
+BHS 320 Community Building Principles and Strategies - 3 credits